Haunted attraction: Business environment

 Haunted attractions can be categorized as follows: mega-haunt, professional haunt, charity haunt and home haunt.
 The mega-haunts would include the large theme park operators such as Universal Studios Halloween Horror Nights, Six Flags Fright Fest, and Walt Disney's Haunted Mansion.
 These largest operators are not members of any of the haunt trade groups, and are ignored by them in terms of reviews and awards.
 This mega-group also avoids publishing attendance or revenue figures.

 The professional American haunt industry is a multibillion-dollar business with nearly 2,000 haunts open each year and over 12,000,000 customers attending those attractions.
 Throughout the year, there are many conventions held all over the United States.
-These include Midwest Haunters Convention (Ohio), National Haunters Convention (Pennsylvania), Haunted Attraction National Trade-show and Conference (HAuNTcon; moves to a new city each year), Indy Haunt Fest (Indiana), West Coast Haunters Convention (Oregon), Canandian Haunters Convention (Canada), Halloween & Attractions Show (Missouri), and many others.
+These include Midwest Haunters Convention (Ohio), National Haunters Convention (Pennsylvania), Haunted Attraction National Trade-show and Conference (HAuNTcon; moves to a new city each year), Indy Haunt Fest (Indiana), West Coast Haunters Convention (Oregon), Canadian Haunters Convention (Canada), Halloween & Attractions Show (Missouri), and many others.
 These annual conventions feature props, seminars, workshops, parties, and haunt tours.
 The biggest show of the year is the Transworld Halloween and Haunted Attraction show in St Louis, Missouri, each March drawing over 8000 buyers with over 100,000 square feet of vendors.

 The haunt industry's first association, the International Association of Haunted Attractions (IAHA), started in 1998.
 The second was the Haunted House Association in 2008.
 In late 2010, both associations agreed to merge and form the Haunted Attraction Association.
 Other related groups are the Haunt Reviewers Association (HRA), Home Haunters Association, and the Halloween and Haunt Vendors Association (HHVA) and Haunted Attraction Association.

 Many haunted attractions across the United States now feature high-quality animatronics and effects.
 It is not uncommon to come across towering monsters, movie-quality CGI, dynamic lighting, props that interact with customers, scent dispensers, intricate set pieces and figures, pneumatic props, or props that spray water or air.

 Attractions are covered by industry trade magazines including Hauntworld Magazine, Haunted Attraction Magazine, and Fangoria.
 The industry has also been featured by television networks, and attractions are ranked by a variety of special-interest web sites.

 As of 2013, one source estimated there were more than 2,500 haunted attractions worldwide, most in the United States.
 It is estimated to be an 8.4 billion dollar industry in America alone in 2016, according to the National Retail Federation.
 This is up from estimated Halloween spending in the United States in 2011 at $6.8 billion, which itself was up from $3.3 billion in 2005.
 This growth shows few signs of slowing.
 "In the past two decades, haunted houses have become a booming national industry that generates hundreds of millions of dollars and includes family-friendly theme parks, huge high-tech productions and evangelical Christian hell houses."